You are here

 Shuttle — The NIH Campus Shuttle is available from the Gateway Center and other locations.
 Exit at the Building 45, the Natcher Building, stop.
 The stop is on a circular drive, and our exterior office sign, “NIH Visitor Center Nobel Laureate Exhibit Hall,” is visible from the front of the building.
 Enter the main lobby, and the NIH Visitor Center is to your left.
 Our entrance is left of the wall poster that reads, “NIH, The Nation’s Medical Research Agency.”

 Explore the Bethesda campus and how NIH turns discovery into health.

 The Visitor Information Center provides tours for visitors who fall within four basic categories:

 - Individuals working in areas of biomedical research or scientific programs

 - Graduate, undergraduate, or high school students who are studying biomedical research or who are interested in S.T.E.M. careers

 - NIH employees, interns, or postdoctoral fellows, and/or visiting fellows

 - NIH patients or patient visitors

-- For individual or small groups, a tour request must be submitted 7 business in advance of the desired tour date.
-Requests received in less than 7 business days cannot be accommodated.
+- A tour request must be submitted 14 days in advance of the desired tour date.
+Requests received in less than 14 days cannot be accommodated.